Download Catalog (PDF)

 16mm DVD VHS

-Thousands of Jewish children lived in the Polish city of Bendzin before the Nazi Holocaust.
-Barely a dozen survived the community's destruction.
+Thousands of Jewish children lived in the Polish city of Bendzin before the Holocaust.
+Barely a dozen survived the community’s destruction.
+This critically-acclaimed documentary tells the story of three of these children—Ada, Shulamit, and the filmmaker herself, Mira.
 More

 E